yukihirop/ultraman/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    help     Prints this message or the help of the given subcommand(s) run      Run a command using your application's environment start    Start the application
+    export    Export the application to another process management format help      Prints this message or the help of the given subcommand(s) run       Run a command using your application's environment start     Start the application
 ```

 ## 🚀 Tutorial